anoxic83/SWOS_OO_GUI/readme.md

 ### Overlay Mode
 Install wrappers and draw imgui window overlay SWOS.
+Hex-editor is enabled.
+In career mode, goto buttons to begin career, bank balance and own team is supported.

 ### Override Mode
 Install wrapper on SWOS menu function and override.

+-
 Both method not change anythink in original SWOS.
 All original SWOS function will be executed (except MenuProc if override).